rilhia/the-hallucinated-truth/README.md

 - Docker Desktop
 - Git
 - A Google Developer Console account
-- MacOS, Linux, or Windows with WSL2
+- macOS, Linux, or Windows with WSL2

-### ⚠️ Performance Notice for MacOS (M-Series Recommended)
+**⚠️ Performance Notice for macOS (M-Series Recommended)**

-Running Ollama **inside Docker** is significantly slower on macOS because virtualization prevents Metal acceleration.
+Running Ollama **inside Docker** is significantly slower on macOS because virtualisation prevents direct access to Apple’s GPU and Metal acceleration.
+Running Ollama locally on a Mac M3 improved the performance by around a factor of 5.

-For an M1/M2/M3 Mac, you must increase Docker’s resource allocation if you keep Ollama in Docker.
+For an M1/M2/M3/M4 Mac, you must increase Docker’s resource allocation if you keep Ollama in Docker.

 Recommended Docker Desktop settings (for a 64 GB M3 MacBook Pro):